 Nevertheless I have this against you, that you have left your first love.

 a.
-Nevertheless I have this against you: Jesus begins with a sobering word - nevertheless, which means “despite all that.”
+Nevertheless I have this against you: Jesus used a sobering word - nevertheless, which means "despite all that."
 Jesus took into full account all the good in the Ephesian church, yet despite all that, He had something against them.

 i.
 Nevertheless means that all the good in the Ephesian church did not cancel out the bad Jesus is about to describe.